 We offer a two-year clinical fellowship.
 A three-year research fellowship may be offered to fellows who are interested or involved in research, depending on availability of funding and opportunities.

 The fellowship combines faculty from both the Division of Endocrinology and the Division of Diabetes.
 Each faculty member has his/her own special interest and expertise.
 Several faculty members are involved in clinical and/or basic research in the fields of Diabetes or Endocrinology, and many are experts in their field.
 Fellows also work closely with faculty of Pediatric Endocrinology, Reproductive Endocrinology, and Nuclear Medicine.

-Clinical training occurs primarily at the University Campus, with up to 5 months of the fellowship spent rotating in the Memorial Campus (see clinical training).
+Clinical training occurs primarily at the University Campus, about 10% of clinical time spent at the Memorial Campus (see clinical training).
 Our hospitals service Central Massachusetts and beyond.
 Visit the UMass Memorial Health Care Systems website to learn about the communities we serve.

-The program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-All recent graduates have successfully passed the American Board of Internal Medicine subspecialty certification examinations in Endocrinology, Diabetes and Metabolism, and have been successful in finding careers in both academic and clinical practice.
+The program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and all trainees are eligible to take the American Board of Internal Medicine subspecialty certification examinations in Endocrinology, Diabetes and Metabolism.
+All recent graduates have been successful in finding careers in both academic and clinical practice.